 You can read the entire Declaration by South Carolina here.

 After the end of the Civil War and the brief period of Reconstruction in which the North tried to enforce black rights, South Carolina once again renewed the effort to strip blacks of their freedom.
-The federal Civil Rights laws of the 1960s finally but only theoretically ended segregation and protected the voting rights of African Americans.
-South Carolina is among the group of states attempting to take advantage of the Supreme Court decision striking down the Voting Rights Act.
+The federal Civil Rights laws of the 1960s theoretically ended segregation and protected the voting rights of African Americans.
+But South Carolina is among the group of states attempting to take advantage of the Supreme Court decision striking down the Voting Rights Act to imperil those rights.

 Among the famous citizens hailing from South Carolina, one of the best known political figures is Strom Thurmond, who, in 1954, became the first US senator elected by write-in vote.
 Thurmond famously opposed civil rights for African Americans, stating in 1948:

 … all the laws of Washington and all the bayonets of the Army cannot force the Negro into our homes, into our schools, our churches and our places of recreation and amusement.”

 In opposition to the Civil Rights Act of 1957, he conducted the longest filibuster ever by a lone senator, at 24 hours and 18 minutes in length, nonstop.
 In the 1960s, he opposed the civil rights legislation of 1964 and 1965 to end segregation and enforce the constitutional rights of African-American citizens, including suffrage.